TheUsernameIsNotLong/simplex-noise-visualiser/README.md

 2. Run the command `chmod +x run.sh bin/setup.sh` in the project's root to make the run scripts executable.

-3. Launch the program with `run.sh`
+3. Launch the program with `run.sh`.
+The program should create the virtual environment and install necessary dependencies for you on it's first launch.

 I'm actually unsure whether this works on mac lol